maherharb/MATE-T580/Lectures/Lesson_02_Data_Cleaning_github.md

 Joining datasets
 ----------------

--   Sometimes the obervations of interest are spread over multiple tables
+-   Sometimes the observations of interest are spread over multiple tables

 -   This is often the case with data retrieved from a relational database